dfilaretti/php-absint/README.md

 # PhpAbsint

-This aims to be a complete rewrite of KPHP and KPHP#, using F# (and the .NET framework, of which F# is part).
+This aims to be a complete rewrite of KPHP and KPHP#, using F# and the .NET framework.

 Before using F#, we used Racket.
 It has been rewritten a few times!